aaa-snow-bootcamp/active-directory-test-users/README.md

 ✔ Check Active Directory to find your newly generated users.

-## Generating group memberships
+## Bonus task: Generating and importing Groups into Active Directory

+Consider adding 50 groups with basic nesting (groups within groups) to ActiveDirectory.
+How would you generate the group data?
+How can you randomly assing each user to one of the groups?

+Suggestions:

-1. Determine how to generate a `.csv` file of 50 groups with basic nesting (groups within groups).
-Consider using the same method as for generating user data above.
+* Generate a `.csv` file of groups using the same method as for generating user data above.
 How would you represent a group in the generated data (i.e. what columns does your generated `.csv` file need)?

-2. Create a script to import groups from the generated `.csv` file into Active Directory.
+* Create a script to import groups from the generated `.csv` file into Active Directory.
 Consider reviewing the existing script for importing users (see above), and repurpose it for creating groups.

-Note: The [Powershell command for creating a new group](https://docs.microsoft.com/en-us/powershell/module/addsadministration/new-adgroup?view=win10-ps).
+* Review the [Powershell command for creating a new group](https://docs.microsoft.com/en-us/powershell/module/addsadministration/new-adgroup?view=win10-ps) for use in a script to generate groups.

-3. Once your groups are imported, how would you randomly assing each user to one of the groups?
-Is it necessary to modify and re-do the user import completed in the previous section?